gdmoney/quotes/README.md

 *****

+**"Be kind, for everyone is fighting a hard battle."**
+-- *John Watson*

+**"Sometimes your joyh is the source of your smile, but sometimes your smile can be the source of your joy."**
+-- *Thich Nhat Hanh*

+**"So much has been given to me I have not the time to ponder that which has been denied."**
+-- *Helen Keller*

+**"The task we must set for ourselves is not to feel secure, but to be able to tolerate insecurity."**
+-- *Erich Fromm*

+**"That it will never come again is what makes life so sweet."**
+-- *Emily Dickinson*

+**"The real truth, that dare not speak itself, is that no one is in control.
+Absolutely no one."**
+-- *Terence McKenna*

+**"Learn what is to be taken seriously and laugh at the rest."**
+-- *Hermann Hesse*

 **"I think and think and think.
 I've thought myself out of happiness one million times, but never once into it."**
 -- *Jonathan Safran Foer*